City

 with Steve Jones and Omar Daley flying down both wings.

-But Chester packed the box when each cross came in,
+But Chester packed the box when each cross came in, and

-and most were efficiently dealt with.
+most were efficiently dealt with.

 In midfield, Chester harried the Bradford players enough

-so they made several enforced errors and the Bantams
+so they made several enforced errors and the Bantams started

-started getting quite frustrated with one another.
+getting quite frustrated with one another.
+Damien Mozika

-Damien Mozika was actually the best midfield player
+was actually the best midfield player on the park –

-on the park – aiming to get past a player each
+aiming to get past a player each time he had the ball,

-time he had the ball, and succeeding more times than
+and succeeding more times than not, unless he was fouled

-not, unless he was fouled in the process.
+in the process.

 The nearest Bradford came to scoring in the first half

-was when a good Jones cross was cleared from close
+was when a good Jones cross was cleared from close to

-Kevin Ellison made a ‘Goal of the Season’ attempt
+Kevin Ellison made a ‘Goal of the Season’

-later long-range effort from Ellison.
+a later long-range effort from Ellison.

 Bradford were quick off the blocks in the second half,

-with Barry Conlon having a shot that just went over
+with Barry Conlon having a shot that just went over the

-a top drawer save by Danby from another Jones shot.
+save by Danby from another Jones shot.

-The action turned to the other end, and Ellison had
+The action turned to the other end, and Ellison had another

-and re-bounded out.
-Chester’s only other serious
+out.
+Chester’s only other serious attempt came with

-attempt came with an overhead kick from Kevin Roberts,
+an overhead kick from Kevin Roberts, but that went over

-but that went over the bar.
+the bar.

-Danby kept Chester in the game when the ball bobbled
+Danby kept Chester in the game when the ball bobbled around

-often than not, ends with it finishing in the back
+not, ends with it finishing in the back of the net.
+As

-of the net.
-As Danby dived for the ball, his legs kept
+Danby dived for the ball, his legs kept it out of the

 Bradford carried on pressing right until the end, but

-it was that man Danby who saved a shot from Graeme
+it was that man Danby who saved a shot from Graeme Lee

-Lee in the 4th minute of injury time to make sure Chester
+in the 4th minute of injury time to make sure Chester

 got their hard-fought point.